 CEO, Michael G. Branson

-I started the mortgage banking industry as a loan originator for a very small mortgage banker in the late 1970’s and interest rates began climbing soon after I began my mortgage banking career.
+I started the mortgage banking industry as a loan originator for a very small mortgage banker in the late 1970’s, and interest rates began climbing soon after I began my mortgage banking career.

-Our company was owned by a savings and loan based in Minneapolis, Minnesota and we were prohibited from closing loans in their name to avoid the usury since there were laws against interstate banking at that time.
+Our company was owned by a savings and loan based in Minneapolis, Minnesota, and we were prohibited from closing loans in their name to avoid the usury since there were laws against interstate banking at that time.

 The bank believed that if we closed loans in the name of the parent Savings and Loan to avoid usury, it would have violated the rules against interstate banking.
-In 1979 I moved into a “temporary” position in the loan servicing department to allow me to keep my job with the company when all origination ceased.
+In 1979, I moved into a “temporary” position in the loan servicing department to allow me to keep my job with the company when all origination ceased.

-I remained in servicing for almost 2 years working with borrowers who had both been the victims of originator fraud and who had defrauded lenders.
+I remained in servicing for almost 2 years, working with borrowers who were both victims of originator fraud and defrauded lenders.
 I saw the results of what it did at times to businesses and to those individuals whose lives were ruined by it.
 When I moved into underwriting in 1980,

 Combating Loan Fraud